SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 creation systems, though they work easiest with the defined limits or creation points methods.

-first decide on the species you want your character to be.
+First decide on the species you want your character to be.
 Note the cost of that package.

 Those using templates or the defined limits method need to reduce the number of skill dice their characters start with by the amount listed in the "Total defined limit cost" section.
 If the template does not have enough skill dice to pay for the package, then you have two options: (1) You can pick another species that has a lower cost.
 (2) You can select Disadvantages,